KonradStanski/MagpieCTF_ArchUsers_Writeup/the-smurfs-cipher/README.md

 Why didn't I try this attack?
 My assumption that delay due to networking is constant is completely false.
-Network delay would seriously mess up my ability to pull of this attack, as timing attacks require nanosecond resolution and packets can take hundreds of milliseconds to travel.
+Network delay would seriously mess up my ability to pull off this attack, as timing attacks require nanosecond resolution and packets can take hundreds of milliseconds to travel.
 I could compensate for this by increasing one million to one billion guesses per average.
-However, I wanted to be a reasonable competitor, and chose to exploit type juggling instead.
+However, I wanted to be a reasonable competitor and chose to exploit type juggling instead.